Nectarine Upside Down Cake

 But we’re skipping the sticky glaze this time around.
 This cake is all about fresh, light, summery flavors!
 Ripe, in-season fruit is sweet enough, no glaze necessary.

 Since we’re eliminating that extra sugary layer, let’s add a little extra flavor: almond.
-A slightly denser coffee cake, flavored with vanilla and almond, and lightened up with some yogurt.
+An easy one-bowl coffee cake, flavored with vanilla and almond, and lightened up with some yogurt.
 (Not into almond?
 Feel free to omit – just double the vanilla extract!)

 Baking with Greek Yogurt

 If you’ve been following along with my kitchen experiments for any length of time, you know that I’m a huge fan of swapping in Greek yogurt in salads and casseroles – just check out my extra-crunchy broccoli salad, corn, crab, and tomato salad, or horseradish dill coleslaw.

 So let’s go ahead and continue that trend, and bake some Greek yogurt into this nectarine upside-down cake!
 Why do we include Greek yogurt in cakes?
 It’s time for my favorite subject… kitchen chemistry!

 Greek yogurt is a great way to lighten up a cake, providing similar results to heavy cream or sour cream with a lower fat and calorie content.
 Greek yogurt has a lower water content than regular yogurt.
 Too much water can over-develop gluten, resulting in a more irregular crumb or a tougher end product.
 The more solid consistency of Greek yogurt results in a finer, more tender crumb.

 This cake is easy.
 As in, mix everything by hand, easy.
 As in, one mixing bowl, one whisk, and one rubber spatula to wash easy.